 Upstairs isn’t as interesting because it’s basically a lot of boxes (aka bedrooms) that look pretty generic right now, but a few things are making a difference – like exposing the brick in the back bedroom.
 We’re going to add shelves that go in that alcove so it’s a brick-backed niche for books and stuff like that.
 We also added that window you can see from the top of the stairs, which makes a huge difference from the landing up there (it felt a lot darker before that got put in).

-Half of that exposed brick chimney is in the master bedroom on each side (above is the right side, below is the left).
-Sherry explains a little more in the video how we plan to create some shelving in the nook, and she also details why we’ve made a plan to put the master bed on that wall pictured.
+Half of that exposed brick chimney is in the main bedroom on each side (above is the right side, below is the left).
+Sherry explains a little more in the video how we plan to create some shelving in the nook, and she also details why we’ve made a plan to put the bed on that wall pictured.
 It’s not the conventional placement, but the other options have some pretty compelling downsides.

-One of the doorways above goes into the master bathroom, while the other is one of two closets we added to each master bedroom.
+One of the doorways above goes into the en-suite bathroom, while the other is one of two closets we added to each main bedroom.
 These will not only add lots of storage in these rooms, but also give us a spot for a window bench.
 We think it’s little details like this that will inject some charm into otherwise boxy boring rooms.
 We even added a fixture box above the future window bench so we can hang a pendant in front of the window – maybe like this one.

 Oh, and you may notice the closet cutouts above are different than the ones Sherry showed in the video.
 We’re using old doors for the other side (the side Sherry showed) which are shorter than the standard new doors that will go on this side (we only had two of those cool old doors, which is why we couldn’t do both sides the same).

 It’s actually cool to see each side shape up with some distinct features from the other.
-For example, the side that gets the cool old doors on the master closets gets the mint colored X-paned door in the back, but the side that you might feel sorry for (the one without the cool old doors upstairs in the bedroom) gets the all-wood X-paned door which is a SHOWSTOPPER.
+For example, the side that gets the cool old doors on the main bedroom closets gets the mint colored X-paned door in the back, but the side that you might feel sorry for (the one without the cool old doors upstairs in the bedroom) gets the all-wood X-paned door which is a SHOWSTOPPER.
 So each side is going to have perks and fun touches.